 Element 6: “Q.O.B.™” or Quality of the Breath

-As you meditate or settle into your mindfulness practice, your quality of breath is as important as the breathing itself.
-The quality of your indoor air is important in deep breathing and meditative states.
-In fact, it is another key element in creating a nurturing environment.
+Breathe . . . and add a couple of deep breaths.
+Remember, the quality of your indoor air is important in to your breath.
+It is another key element in creating a nurturing environment.
 Make sure your IAQ (indoor air quality) is supporting your QOB (Quality of the Breath).